sx4-discord-bot/Sx4-Python/README.md

 You can also get some bonus money by simply voting for the bot to rocket your start in the economy, make sure to vote every 12 hours as it's very profitable in the long run (If you give your referral links to friends you get bonus money just for referring them) and it doubles on weekends due to votes counting as 2 so double the reward!

-<u>__General-Use__</u>
+<u>__Utility__</u>

-Sx4 has many general use commands such as detailed user, server and role info commands so you can get detailed statistics about users, servers and roles in the specific server.
+Sx4 has many utility commands such as commands like serverinfo, userinfo, channelinfo and roleinfo which gives detailed info on the desired user/role/server/channel.
+There are also commands such as invites which displays how many invites a user has for the current server, their placement for amount of invites and the percent of the server they have invited.
+This and so much more!

 <u>__Logging__</u>